Troppydash/plang-interpreter/readme.md

     for (const value of values) {
         out.push(factorial(value));
     }
-    pl.export("out", out); // export the variable as "out" to plang
+    pl.export("out", out); // export the variable as "out" to devia
 """

 each item, index of out {